aleksplast/HashTable/README.md

 # Chapter I: different hash functions

-Let's take a take a look at different hash functions, for each one we will look at the amount of collisions in each basket.
+Let's take a look at different hash functions, for each one we will look at the amount of collisions in each basket.

 ### Hash, that always returns 1